dabeaz/curio/README.rst

 -----
 Curio was created by David Beazley (@dabeaz).  http://www.dabeaz.com

 It is a young project.
-Contributions welcome.
+All contributions welcome.